 What Is Eczema?

 Eczema is a chronic problem for many people.
-It is most common in infants, many of whom outgrow it before adulthood.
+It's most common in infants, many of whom outgrow it before adulthood.

 What Causes Eczema?

 Eczema runs in families.
 Certain genes can cause some people to have extra-sensitive skin.
-An overactive immune system is thought to be a factor, as well.
-Also, it's thought that defects in the skin barrier contribute to eczema.
+An overactive immune system is thought to play a part, too.
+And some people think that defects in the skin contribute to eczema.
 These defects can allow moisture out through the skin and let germs in.

-- Contact with irritating substances such as woolen and synthetic fabrics and soap
+- Contact with irritating substances such as wool, synthetic fabrics, and soap

 - Heat and sweat